 The above fees do not include VAT.

-The only other expenses would be the cost of hiring rooms if the mediation could not take place at the office of one of the parties’ solicitors, or the overnight travelling costs of our mediator.
+The only other expenses might be the cost of hiring rooms if the mediation could not take place at the office of one of the parties’ solicitors, or the cost of overnight travelling expenses.

 Mediation Retainer Package

 A recent addition to our products – we offer a reduced cost package to acknowledge your commitment to mediation.
-Under our annual mediation retainer package, you commit to a monthly fee and we will provide an agreed number of mediations per year.
-These mediations can be used by you to resolve workplace disputes, civil disputes, or commercial disputes with a value up to £250,000.00.
+Under our annual mediation retainer package, you pay an up front annual fee equivalent to the cost of 10 full day mediations.
+For this you will receive 12 full day mediations within 12 calendar months.
+These mediations can be used by you for any type of mediation to resolve a dispute of any value.